deb999983/xeneta_ratestask/README.md

         - **ratestask_api**
         - **ratestask_db**

 - Go to http://localhost:8000/swagger, for trying out the API.
-Along with the response, the api also provides a **max_count** header that can be used by the client to show the pages.
+Along with the response, the api also provides a **max_count** header, the total count of all the prices, for the given filters, that can be used by the client to show the page list.

 ### APIS